-Associate and bachelor program students must pay \$100 deposit once they are accepted into the program to reserve a place.
+Associate's and bachelor's program students must pay a \$100 deposit once they are accepted into the program to reserve a place.
 The deposit will be applied toward the first course and is nonrefundable after the first class meeting (includes orientation).
 Master students must pay a \$250 deposit once accepted into the program to reserve a place.